lrcouto/ft_printf/README.md

 May 12th 2020 - Int and Percent tests work.
 Char is segfaulting and I don't know why.

 May 13th 2020 - Char and Percent tests work.
 Need to fix hexa conversions from int to unsigned int.

+May 14th 2020 - Char, String, Int, Percent and Unsigned conversions work with flags AFAIK.
+Having trouble with testers.